craig-davis/craig-davis.github.io/_posts/2018-10-31-Jeep-XJ-Illuminated-Extended-Idle-Switch.markdown

     Questions or comments?
 Let me know!
 ---

 I've always wanted an extended idle switch for my Jeep Cherokee.
-The Police Package XJs were equipped with an extra toggle switch that raised the idle rpm of the Jeep to 1100rpm when it was in park or neutral.
+The [Police Package XJs](https://www.allpar.com/threads/jeep-cherokee-police-cars.229153/) were equipped with an extra toggle switch that raised the idle rpm of the Jeep to 1100rpm when it was in park or neutral.
 All XJs from 1997+ have the ability to do this, but they lack the switch.
-The switch is something of a holy grail - very few were made and the last of the new old stock (NOS) were sold on eBay for hundreds of dollars.
+The switch is something of a holy grail - very few were made and the last of the [new old stock](https://en.wikipedia.org/wiki/New_old_stock) (NOS) were sold on eBay for hundreds of dollars.
 Not all is lost though, as with some ingenuity and a bit of wiring we can make a nearly identical one ourselves.

-This project is going to combine a NOS OEM fog light switch with a "fake" extended idle faceplate, and is then going to use this new switch to run a relay to activate the extended idle system.
+This project is going to combine a NOS OEM fog light switch with a "fake" extended idle faceplate to provide factory backlighting and switch illumination.
+We'll use this hybrid switch to run a relay to activate the extended idle system.

 > __Disclaimer:__ I am not a professional.
 This is for informational purposes only.
 > Please use fuses for all wiring, properly secure all wires, and don't do anything
 > stupid.
 Please be careful with the project and never connect 12v positive to your
 > PCM by accident!

+## The Simple Way

+You can use [a simple toggle switch](https://www.cherokeeforum.com/f51/how-install-factory-extended-idle-switch-204925/index2/#post3369783) to connect pin A12 to ground to enable the high idle.
+But my goal is to replicate the look and function of the factory original switch.

+With that out of way, we can continue with this project.

 ## Collect the Supplies